elaforge/karya/doc/slicing-inverting.md

 ```

 In this case, the `tuplet` call (really named `t`, defined in
-'Derive.Call.Prelude.Parent') slices events within its duration, so it gets
+'Derive.C.Prelude.Parent') slices events within its duration, so it gets
 `a` and `b` as arguments and is free to do with them as it wishes.
 This is
 how ornaments that transform multiple other notes are implemented.